Black-Star-Institute/blackstar.github.io/docs/people/burisch_deborah.md

 # Family

-Descendent of [James Forrestal](forrestal_james.md), United States Secretary of Defense and purported [Majestic 12](../organisations/mj12.md) founding member.
+Marica McDowell claims that Deborah is a descendent of [James Forrestal](forrestal_james.md), United States Secretary of Defense and purported [Majestic 12](../organisations/mj12.md) founding member.

 ## Family tree